pankaj9299/aws-rekognition/README.md

 # aws-rekognition
-This is the implementation to applied the machine learning on uploaded image using the amazon service rekognition.
+This is nodeJs application to applied the machine learning on uploaded image using the recognition amazon service .